Foso/Sheasy/README.md

 - receive notifications in browser
 - get device informations
 - get contacts
+- see log of last transactions

 ## 🗺️ Roadmap
 - [ ] show screen recording in browser
+- [ ] host only single folder like "python -m SimpleHTTPServer"
+- [ ] security

 # 🏠 Architecture